joric/oneliners/README.md

 ### Operators

-These operators are available from the "operator" module that is included by default.
+These operators are available from the "operator" module that Leetcode includes by default.

 Operation                   |Syntax             |Function
 ----------------------------|-------------------|-----------------------------------